Super Constellation CF-TGE

 The clouds dancing at her feet, while her mighty engines roared and sung her songs to the sky gods.

--- and then -- too soon -- not wanted any more.
+And then -- and then -- too soon -- not wanted any more.

 Lying derelict in farm fields and woods for painful decades.